ODI-documentation/materials/static/data/queries.md

 ### ++ Simple relations

-What are the simple relationships that appear most frequently in the collection?
+What are the simple relations that appear most frequently in the collection?

 ```
 select ?relation (COUNT(?relation) as ?n)